nicoleslaw/iterative-writing/interviews/allen-tan.md

 ## Has Git influenced your writing process?
 How?

+I wouldn’t say Git specifically, but the idea of versioning helps with not being afraid to rewrite – you can always go back and see what you had before.

+I think Git isn’t suited for anything more fine-grained than that, for me.
+It involves lots of swapping (of words, phrases, sentences) and reordering/restructuring, which doesn’t map neatly to Git’s model of lines.

 ## Where do you do most of your writing?
 What other tools or tricks are involved?

 ## Describe your process for me.
 How do you know when something is ready to publish?
 When is it done?